 As a child, Jimmy displayed all of the typical ADD behaviors in school.
 He got in trouble often for not sitting still, talking, and not paying attention.
 He struggled with comprehending and retaining anything he read, and still does as an adult.
 While growing up in a military family, Jimmy believes he wasn’t able to be officially diagnosed with any specific disability because of the inconsistency with his schooling as he attended the same elementary or junior high school for only 1-2 years at a time.
 He and his parents were told by many of his teachers and counselors that he was “not working to his potential” and that he was easily distracted and distracting to others.

-Jimmy started his educational career as public school elementary school teacher in 1994 in metro Atlanta where he excelled at teaching Math interactively.
-However, later in his teaching career, he also learned to teach children how to read.
+Jimmy started his educational career as a public school elementary teacher in 1994 in metro Atlanta where he excelled at teaching Math interactively.
+However, later in his teaching career he also learned to teach children how to read.
 In his opinion, there is no more rewarding task than teaching a child how to read.